Renata Catena

 Thank you for visiting my space.

-I'm Renata Catena, a Brazilian woman passionate about clay and the stories it holds.
+I'm Renata Catena, from Brazil, and I have a deep connection with clay and the stories it carries.

-Ceramics came into my life at a meaningful time and slowly became a path.
+Ceramics came into my life at an important moment and slowly became a path.

-Today, I keep creating with my hands, in my own rhythm, with an open heart.
+Today I continue creating with my hands, in my own rhythm and with an open heart.

 Each piece teaches me something.